freenas/freenas-docs/userguide/install.rst

-After configuration is complete, click the :guilabel:`Start` arrow and install %brand% as described in `Performing the Installation`_.
-Once
+After configuration is complete, click the :guilabel:`Start` arrow and install %brand% as described in :ref:`Performing the Installation`.
-%brand% is installed, press :kbd:`F12` when the VM starts to boot to access the boot menu.
+After %brand% is installed, press :kbd:`F12` when the VM starts to boot to access the boot menu.
 Select the primary hard disk as the boot option.
 You can permanently boot from disk by removing the :guilabel:`CD/DVD` device in :guilabel:`Storage` or by unchecking :guilabel:`CD/DVD-ROM` in the :guilabel:`Boot Order` section of :guilabel:`System`.

 .. _VMware ESXi: